PowerDNS/pdns/pdns/recursordist/docs/settings.rst

 The maximum number of outgoing queries that will be sent out during the resolution of a single client query.
 This is used to limit endlessly chasing CNAME redirections.
-If qname-minimization is enabled, the number will be increased to allow for the extra queries qname-minimization generates when the cache is empty.
+If qname-minimization is enabled, the number will be forced to be 100 at a minimum to allow for the extra queries qname-minimization generates when the cache is empty.

 .. _setting-max-negative-ttl: